cccbr/runningatower/content/docs/020-Communication/index.md

 *Figure 5: Selection of Society Badges*

 The tower may be affiliated to a local ringing society.
 That body may have the title of Association, Guild, Society, etc. It may cover the local area, county, diocese or country.
-A tower does not have to be a member of the local society.
-There are advantages to being a member, these may include:
+A tower does not have to be a member of the local society, however there may be advantages to being a member, these may include:

 - Access to training and development.